torvalds/linux/README.md

 ### `look`

 Only womyn should be allowed to `look`.
 [Cishet male](https://en.wikipedia.org/wiki/Cisgender) nerds should not be allowed to use their oppressive gaze upon the beautiful visages of strong and independent womyn.
-1 in 4 women are visually raped in their lifetime when walking down the street.
+1 in 4 women are [psychologically raped by visual contact](http://www.umich.edu/~mrev/issues/Vol_10_No_6.pdf) in their lifetime when walking down the street.

 ### `true`